 Once you have passed the pre-screen process you will be notified of a testing date.
 Written and agility testing is held monthly.
 You must receive a 70% or above to pass the written portion and pass all tests in the physical agility in order to move forward in the hiring process.

-Oral Board Interview: You will be interviewed by a panel of 3 agency members, your oral board interview score will be combined with your passing written score for an average.
+You will be interviewed by a panel of 3 agency members.
+Your oral board interview score will be combined with your passing written score for an average.
 Applicants who meet the average and above will move forward to the Background Process.
 All applicants receive the same questions during the interview.

-Background Process: During the background process you will be interviewed by a background investigator, fingerprinted and drug screened.
-You will also conduct the following: Polygraph, Psychological, Job Shadowing and Medical.
-You will receive a full in-depth interview with the background investigator.
+During the background process you will receive a full in-depth interview with a background investigator, fingerprinted and drug screened.
+You will also conduct the following: Conditional Offer, Polygraph, Psychological, Job Shadowing and Medical.
 The investigator will interview references, neighbors, co-workers and family.
 Your employment history, credit history, criminal and traffic records, military and academic records will be reviewed.

 Step Seven: Selection Committee